kzuogithub/GetAndCleanData/CodeBook.md

 - tBodyGyroJerkMean

-**There are 563 variables in dataset, Subject and acType are two new created variables**
+**There are total 563 variables in dataset, where Subject and acType are two new created variables**

 Subject: Integer,  Value between 1 and 30

 acType (Activity Type): CHAR
- Activity Code
+ Activity Code: 1,2,3,4,5,6
 1. Walking
 2. Walking – Upstairs
 3. Walking – Downstairs